delphix/lab-guides/CONTRIBUTING.md

 # Contributing to LabAlchemy Guides

 Thank you for your interest in the LabAlchemy lab guides!
-We appreciate your feedback, edits, and additions to our docs.
+We appreciate your feedback.

 This page covers the basic steps for contributing to our LabAlchemy lab guides.

-## Editing topics on the public repo

-We've tried to make editing an existing file as simple as possible.
-- If you're already in the repo, just navigate to the file and click the **Edit** button.
-- Alternatively, you can fork the repo and make your edits locally

- When you're done, submit a pull request back to the MASTER branch.
-After you create the pull request, a member of the LabAlchemy team will review your changes.

-You can learn the basics of Markdown in just a few minutes.
-To get started, check out [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).

-## Making more substantial changes

-To make substantial changes to an existing exercise, add or change images, or contribute a new exercise, you will need to create a local clone of our content repo.

-## Using issues to provide feedback on lab guides

-If you just want to provide feedback rather than directly modifying actual documentation pages, you can [create an issue in the public repo](https://github.com/DelphixEdu/lab-guides/issues).
-Click the "Issues" tab and then click the **New issue** button.
-Be sure to include the topic title and the URL for the page.

-Members of the LabAlchemy team review issues regularly and will triage, assign, and address them accordingly.
+Contributions must be signed as `User Name <user@email.com>`.
+Make sure to [set up Git with user name and email address](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
+Bug fixes should branch from the current stable branch.
+New features should be based on the `master` branch.

+#### <a id="code-of-conduct"></a>Code of Conduct

+This project operates under the [Delphix Code of Conduct](https://delphix.github.io/code-of-conduct.html).
+By participating in this project you agree to abide by its terms.

+#### <a id="contributor-agreement"></a>Contributor Agreement

+All contributors are required to sign the Delphix Contributor agreement prior to contributing code to an open source repository.
+This process is handled automatically by [cla-assistant](https://cla-assistant.io/).
+Simply open a pull request and a bot will automatically check to see if you have signed the latest agreement.
+If not, you will be prompted to do so as part of the pull request process.

+## <a id="reporting_issues"></a>Reporting Issues

+Issues should be reported in the GitHub repo's issue tab.
+Include a link to it.